initdude/Linux-Course/03-Working with Files and Directories/2-File Permissions.md

 The output will display the permissions, owner, group, size, and other details about the file:

 -rw-r--r-- 1 user group 1234 Sep  2 14:32 filename.txt
+Modifying File Permissions
+Using chmod

+The chmod command is used to change the permissions of a file or directory.
+Permissions can be set using either symbolic or numeric modes.
+Symbolic Mode

+In symbolic mode, you specify the permission type (r, w, x) and the category (u for owner, g for group, o for others, a for all):

+    Grant Permissions:

+    chmod u+x filename.txt

+This command adds execute permissions for the owner.

+Revoke Permissions:

+chmod g-w filename.txt

+This command removes write permissions for the group.

+Set Permissions Exactly:

+chmod o=r filename.txt

+    This command sets others' permissions to read only.

+Numeric Mode

+In numeric mode, permissions are represented by a three-digit number, where each digit corresponds to the permissions for the owner, group, and others:

+    r = 4
+    w = 2
+    x = 1

+You add the values to set the desired permissions.
+For example:

+    7 = rwx (4+2+1)
+    6 = rw- (4+2)
+    5 = r-x (4+1)
+    4 = r-- (4)

+To set permissions using numeric mode:

+chmod 755 filename.txt

+This command sets the permissions to rwxr-xr-x, where the owner can read, write, and execute, while the group and others can read and execute.
+Using chown

+The chown command changes the ownership of a file or directory:

+    Change Owner:

+    chown newowner filename.txt

+Change Group:

+chown :newgroup filename.txt

+Change Owner and Group:

+chown newowner:newgroup filename.txt